the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-informal.md

 Once you know what you want the purpose of the coffee chat to be, you can schedule it.

-- **Identify the online medium**: There are many online tools that allow you to have online face to face conversations with others, such as Zoom, Google hangouts and Facetime.
+- **Identify the online medium**: There are many online tools that allow you to have online face to face conversations with others, such as Zoom, Google meet and Facetime.
 - **Maintain consistency**: Try to ensure that the times are predictable if not always identical across different days.
 - **Invite people**: Send a calendar invitation to the invited participants so they are reminded to take the break at that time.